U.S. Government Documents Depository Policy

 Microfiche are located in the microforms area in Tutt North 2nd Floor.

 Guides to the government documents collection are available on the Government Information Web Page.
 Approximately a half of the physical materials in the Government Documents Collection are reflected in the library’s online catalog (TIGER).
 Additional online documents are also found via the Tiger and Government Information Web pages.

 Physical access to the government documents collection is available to members of the general public and CC community.
 Most of the items in the collection, including CD-ROMS, are available to check out according to library circulation policy.
 Some documents, including maps and those shelved in the Documents Enclosed Area, do not check out.
 Maps may be used in the library.

 Documents Enclosed Area

-These materials may be checked out by the Government Documents staff or Reference Desk staff for use in the library only.
+These materials may be checked out by the Government Documents staff or Research Desk staff for use in the library only.
 These items do not circulate.